NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 - .NET 5 (net5.0)

 ### Technical Explanation

-Packages whose layout follow our [guidelines](https://docs.microsoft.com/en-us/nuget/create-packages/supporting-multiple-target-frameworks) will be examined when uploaded and validated, prior to listing.
+- Packages whose layout follow our [guidelines](https://docs.microsoft.com/en-us/nuget/create-packages/supporting-multiple-target-frameworks) will be examined when uploaded and validated, prior to listing.
 Target Frameworks will be determined and displayed here.

-Note that packages which do not follow the guidelines may have inconsistent results.
+- Note that packages which do not follow the guidelines may have inconsistent results.
+- In cases where versions are not specified (such as .net) or other unexpected scenarios, these will be considered v0.0 and will be displayed as such.
+- When a portable TFM is being broken up and displayed (if feasible), we will need to flag it as portable, as portable assets are not the same as platform assets.

+## Drawbacks
+- We would need to focus on compatibility with PackageReference and not packages.config projects, as these two support compatibility in different ways.

+## Rationale and alternatives
+(As we resolve questions, let's document answers here)

 ### Unresolved questions

 - Will the "Frameworks" section be expanded by default?
 Should the "Frameworks" section explain how the customer should use this information?
 Should we add a link to docs?
 Consider moving up the "Frameworks" section.
 I would suggest "Documentation" first, followed by "Frameworks".
 The "Version History" table is noisy and it can be difficult to see what's below it.
 The "Dependencies" and "Used By" sections are useful information, but would claim "Frameworks" is more important.
+- I think build/{packageid}.[props|targets] poses a problem, because from NuGet's point of view this package is compatible with all TFMs, .NET, native/c++, or anything else.
+For packages like Nerdbank.GitVersioning, or SourceLink, this makes sense.
+But many .NET packages incorrectly use this, rather than build\{tfm}\{packageid}.[props|targets].
+I think it's worthwhile pointing this out and explaining what our plan is for these packages.

+## Future Possibilities

+- Filtering NuGet.org search by TFM
+- TM display in Visual Studio